abhinav-nath/java-multithreading-and-concurrency/notes/executorservice.md

 There are three methods to invoke shutdown:

-- `void shutdown()`: Initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks will be accepted.
+- `void shutdown()` - Initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks will be accepted.

-- `List<Runnable> shutdownNow()`: Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and returns a list of the tasks that were awaiting execution.
+- `List<Runnable> shutdownNow()` - Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and returns a list of the tasks that were awaiting execution.

-- `void awaitTermination()`:It blocks until all tasks have completed execution after a shutdown request, or the timeout occurs, or the current thread is interrupted, whichever happens first.
+- `void awaitTermination()` - It blocks until all tasks have completed execution after a shutdown request, or the timeout occurs, or the current thread is interrupted, whichever happens first.